Antioxidants Naturally Found in Foods

 Antioxidants fight to neutralize the work of these free radicals.

 - Why do we need to eat foods found to be naturally high in antioxidants?

 - Which foods do we need to eat, in order to naturally fight free radicals?

 Advantages In Antioxidants

 You gain advantage over free radicals when you use natural antioxidants to fortify your body against the advancement of fibromyalgia.
-The nutrients in natural foods speed healing to your body.
+The nutrients in natural foods speed healing to all areas of your body.
 There are many ways to take advantage of antioxidants.
 If you have fibromyalgia you will need to stock-up on the foods listed below.
-The best way is thru foods and supplements.
+The best way is thru foods and natural supplements.
 So, which antioxidants are naturally found in which foods?

 Vitamin E: a fat-soluble vitamin found in vegetable oils, nuts, green leafy vegetables, and fortified cereals.
 Some of the foods containing the highest amounts of vitamin E are wheat germ oil, almonds, sunflower seeds, sunflower oil, hazelnuts, peanuts, spinach, broccoli, kiwi and mango.
 Vitamin E is an antioxidant vitamin involved in the metabolism of all cells.
 It protects vitamin A and essential fatty acids from oxidation in the body cells and prevents breakdown of body tissues.

 Vitamin C: Ascorbic acid is a water-soluble vitamin present in citrus fruits and juices, cabbage, green peppers, broccoli, spinach, tomato, kale, guava, cantaloupe, kiwi, papaya, and strawberries.
 It is important in forming collagen, a protein that gives structure to bones, cartilage, muscle, and blood vessels.
 Vitamin C also aids in the absorption of iron, and helps maintain capillaries, bones, and teeth.